 “You don’t look twenty-five,” he said more to himself than to her.

-“A lot of people say that,” she answered anyway.
+“A lot of people say that,” she replied.
 “What spot are you talking about, Mr. Carter?”

 “Ms. Grey,” he stood up and started to pace behind his chair.
 “Do you watch the show The Bachelor?”